 The self-employed are insured against all risks and pay for themselves both the employer's and the employee's social security contributions at the same rates as employees on employment contracts and their employers.
 Most non-standard work contracts are covered by social security insurance - particularly pensions and disability - and health insurance, as well as insurance against accidents and work and occupational injuries; and the same (or similar) contribution rates apply to those for workers on permanent full-time employment contracts.
 However, low insurance bases entitle them to low benefits.
 Almost 70 percent of the self-employed pay social security contributions from the minimum base and will be entitled to the minimum old-age pension.
 The adequacy of their pensions is a serious problem in particular.
 All this even more holds for non-standard workers, whose low density of work is an additional problem.
-Relatively short insurance periods have negative consequences for the long-term social security of workers on fixed-term contracts, including casual and seasonal workers, temporary agency workers, workers on civil contracts, etc. If unable to earn a (decent) pension, they will live in poverty in their old age.
+Relatively short insurance periods have negative consequences for the long-term social security of workers on civil contracts, etc. If unable to earn a (decent) pension, they will live in poverty in their old age.